Skip to content

 • When the gap cursor activates, the plugin announces “Gap cursor active.
 Type to insert new paragraph.” to screen readers via a live region.

-• The gap cursor DOM element uses role="presentation" and aria-hidden="true" — it is purely visual and not exposed to the accessibility tree.
+• The gap cursor is rendered as a CSS pseudo-element (::before or ::after) on the void block — no separate DOM element is created, so it is purely visual and not exposed to the accessibility tree.

-• before — the <div> is inserted before the void block (visually above it)
+• before — adds notectl-gap-cursor--before to the void block (renders a ::before pseudo-element visually above it)

-• after — the <div> is inserted after the void block (visually below it)
+• after — adds notectl-gap-cursor--after to the void block (renders an ::after pseudo-element visually below it)

-The element itself has height: 0 and uses a ::before pseudo-element to render a full-width, 1px-tall blinking line.
+The pseudo-element renders a full-width, 1px-tall blinking line.

 The blinking animation uses a step function for a sharp on/off effect: